Large Language Model as Token Compressor and Decompressor: Methods

+for some $\lambda>0$, and is therefore monotonically increasing in $H_i$.
+In other words, under a fixed compression budget, semantically denser or less predictable segments should receive more Z-tokens, while more redundant segments should receive fewer.
+From this perspective, the \texttt{[EOS-Z]} mechanism together with $\mathcal{L}_{\text{len}}$ implements a soft rate--distortion trade-off.
+A complete derivation and discussion are provided in Appendix~\ref{thero}.
+Therefore, the model can dynamically determine the lexical units needed to represent a given context, achieving variable-length compression in a way that remains compatible with the native generation process of LLMs.
+To ensure end-to-end training while maintaining discreteness, we use a Gumbel-Softmax estimator to sample Z-tokens only from $\mathcal{V}_z$.
+This produces a soft embedding $e_{\text{soft}}$ during training.
+We then apply a straight-through estimator to combine differentiable gradients with discrete decoding:

-where $e_{\text{hard}}$ corresponds to the embedding obtained by argmax.
-This hybrid technique maintains a stable gradient flow without sacrificing the discretization of the symbols.
+where $e_{\text{hard}}$ denotes the embedding obtained by argmax.
+This hybrid estimator maintains stable gradient flow without sacrificing the discreteness of the learned symbols.

-\textbf{Sliding window compression.} For excessively long sequences, our method naturally adapt to sliding windows compression: the input sequence is segmented into overlapping windows of length $W$ and stride $S$ (typically $W=1024$ and $S=256$), each independently compressed into $\mathbf{Z}_i$.
-For adjacent segments, we enforce a consistency constraint on overlapping regions to ensure semantic coherence:
+\textbf{Sliding window compression.} For excessively long sequences, our method naturally adapts to sliding-window compression: the input sequence is segmented into overlapping windows of length $W$ and stride $S$ (typically $W=1024$ and $S=256$), each independently compressed into $\mathbf{Z}_i$.
+For adjacent segments, we enforce a consistency constraint on overlapping regions to ensure semantic coherence.
+We can then concatenate tokens of compressed segments $\{ \mathbf{Z}_i \}$ for long-context reconstruction or inference.